EdwinB12/Explainable-Christmas/README.md

 The steps to reproduce this work are:

 1. Download Data from the Kaggle website following the link above.
 2. Split the data into train, validation and test datasets.
+The data is also downsampled from (101, 101) to (48, 48) at this point.
 3. Create seismic attributes to be used additional features to the original seismic image
-4. Pre-process data for input into training
+4. Pre-process data for input into training.
+Data is downsampled from (48x48) to (24x24) at this stage for training and SHAP values calculation.
 5. Build and train a Convolutiona Neural Network (CNN) Segmentation Model
 6. Generate Shap Values for a small subset of the data